Matcha is matcha, right? Not so!

 Is Japanese matcha better than Chinese matcha?
 (Short answer- 100% Yes)

+Matcha Japanese is the matcha you want.
 Right now, Japan and China are the two biggest growers and exporters of green tea powder – but all green tea powder is not matcha.
 It must be grown in a special way only done in Japan to be truly matcha.
 This is one major reason why matcha is not all created equal.

-Japan, which has essentially 1,000yr of experience perfecting meticulous growing and harvesting methods around matcha, produces a much higher quality powder than the versions made in China and elsewhere.
+Japanese matcha tea: Japan, which has essentially 1,000yr of experience perfecting meticulous growing and harvesting methods around matcha, produces a much higher quality powder than the versions made in China and elsewhere.
 (3)

-Over the past 15 to 20 years, China has begun to produce more and more of its own 'matcha green tea powder' under 'simulated' Japanese farming conditions.
+Studies suggest that over the past 15 to 20 years, China has begun to produce more and more of its own 'matcha green tea powder' under 'simulated' Japanese farming conditions.
 So what are the main differences between Japanese and Chinese matcha – and why such a difference in pricing?

 In the following post, we highlight the key differences between Japanese grown-matcha and Chinese matcha – and exactly why the world's highest quality matcha comes from Japan.